badicsalex/peginator/doc/syntax.md

 when it's actually needed.
 (Mainly when having multiple alternative rules with the same, complex prefix and different postfix)

+#### `@leftrec`

+Enable left recursion support on the rule.
+This also enables memoization.
+This directive _will_ make the rule parsing slower, because it will be evaluated at least twice.

+Its main use is building left-associative parse trees.

+Keep in mind that left recursion can be trickier than you think, and the interactions with other called left-recursive rules may be unintuitive (especially when combined with the `>` operator).
+In these cases, it might be better to rewrite the left-recursive rules to a list format (e.g.
+`num { '+' num }`, and create the associative tree in a post-processing step.

 #### `@check(...)`

 Add additional checks to a rule.
 The "parameter" of the `@check` directive is a function name that